doug-wade/yodel/README.md

 # Running the tests

+To run the unit tests, you'll need to install DynamoDB local.
+[Download it](http://dynamodb-local.s3-website-us-west-2.amazonaws.com/dynamodb_local_latest.zip) and extract it somewhere (I use ~/bin/dynamodb).
+Once you've started it, you'll want to create the tables and load the test data:

+    java -Djava.library.path=./DynamoDBLocal_lib -jar ~/bin/dynamodb/DynamoDBLocal.jar -sharedDb -port 3456
+    create-tables localhost:3456
+    load-test-data localhost:3456

+Then you'll also need to download the Selenium webdriver:

     npm install
     gulp webdriver_update
     gulp webdriver_standalone

+Compile the application and install the dependencies:

+    bower install
     gulp compile

+And then run the tests:

     gulp test

 Note that to end the mocha and test tasks, you have to manually interrupt the selenium standalone process  (ctrl + c)